-The PVCC/PC Firefighter Operations Academy is taught as a partnership between the Paradise Valley Community College & Phoenix College Fire Science Programs, and is designed to train and equip student recruits to meet state of Arizona Firefighter I & II academy standards.
+The PVCC Firefighter Operations Academy at Paradise Valley Community College is designed to train and equip student recruits to meet state of Arizona Firefighter I & II academy standards.
 Under the direction of the academy lead instructors, with more than 70 years of combined fire service experience, the program provides student recruits with highly specialized training to prepare them for a demanding, yet fulfilling career in the fire service.
 The academy is offered each Fall and Spring semester, and is held at the Phoenix Fire Department Training Academy at 2425 W. Lower Buckeye Rd, Phoenix, AZ 85009.

 FIREFIGHTER OPERATIONS ACADEMY INTEREST FORM (FSC102)

-Interviews are anticipated to be held the week of June 20-24th.
+Interviews are anticipated to be held the last week of November/first week of December.

 The Academy lead instructors are: